bakishule/bakishule.github.io/_posts/2021-02-23-international.md

 <img src="/assets/images/dar1.png" class="align-center" alt="">

-As an awardee of L'Oréal-UNESCO for women in Science Young Talents in Sub-Saharan Africa (2020), I had an opportunity to participate in a moderated discussion session on, “Tapping into the potential of women in STEM towards vision 2025 and SDGs 2030.”
+As an awardee of L'Oréal-UNESCO For Women in Science Young Talents in Sub-Saharan Africa (2020, I had an opportunity to participate in a moderated discussion session on, “Tapping into the potential of women in STEM towards vision 2025 and SDGs 2030.”
 Afterwards, I was given an opportunity to share my educational journey to the students.
 My story inspired them and many realized that dreams are valid regardless your gender, background etc as long as you are focused and work hard to attain them.

 <img src="/assets/images/dar2.jpeg" class="align-center" alt="">